Reinforcement learning for adaptive interior point methods in convex quadratic programming: Final remarks and outlook

 \section{Final remarks and outlook}

-We presented a method based on reinforcement learning (RL) to speed up and harden the convergence of a (regularized Newton-based) solver for convex quadratic programming.
+We presented a method based on reinforcement learning to speed up and harden the convergence of a regularized interior-point solver for convex quadratic programming.
 We used RL to learn a policy aimed at adapting the solver's hyperparameters to reduce the number of iterations needed to obtain a solution.
 For the RL training, we generated a framework to design small random QPs, which serves as good training problems.
 Then the parameterized RL policy, which is constructed as an artificial neural network, is trained on these QPs.
 In experiments, the results suggest that a single policy can improve convergence rates for a broad class of problems.
-In particular, we would like to emphasize the fact that the policy can successfully be used for problems with different sizes, scales and structures.
-Compared to previous approaches, like RLQP \cite[\S 6]{ichnowski2021rlqp}, our lightweight training achieves similar validation performance with a fraction of time and memory (13 hours on a laptop vs. days on a high-end computer).
-Only for QPs that converge after few iterations, and thus require no hyperparameters adaptation, having a good neural policy is unnecessary at best.
-In these cases, the inference time it takes to evaluate the RL policy may reduce the performance benefit of faster convergence.
+In particular, the policy exhibits an input-output behavior that is interpretable, based on the underlying QP method, and it can successfully be used for problems with different sizes, scales and structures.
+Compared to previous approaches, like RLQP \cite[\S 6]{ichnowski2021rlqp}, our lightweight training achieves similar validation performance with a fraction of time and memory (7 hours on a laptop rather than days on a high-end computer).
+For QPs that are solved in only a few iterations and thus require limited hyperparameter adaptation, a learned policy may provide only marginal additional benefit.
+In these cases, the inference overhead of evaluating the RL policy can partially offset the gains from faster convergence.
+Nevertheless, already for problems with sub-second solve times, \rlqpsolver{} is competitive with state-of-the-art solvers while achieving speed-ups at a comparable level of robustness.

-Despite these promising results, some questions remain for future works.
-For example, we will investigate whether additional RL policy options can further accelerate the convergence rate.
-Thereby, one aspect of investigation could be to measure the influence of the barrier parameter $\nu$ and the tolerance $\varepsilon$ on the policy or the effect of including additional states, like the regularization parameter $\delta$.